Phyrik/evolution-simulator-2/README.md

 ## Setup

-To play evolution-simulator-2 on a Windows PC simply download the ZIP file and run:
+To play evolution-simulator-2 on a Windows PC simply download the ZIP file, extract it, and run:

 `gui2.exe`